tdelev/tdelev.github.io/_posts/2018-09-15-minesweeper-in-react-and-typescript.md

 In this post I will try to explain how I did it and maybe encourage or learn you how to implement your clone of this or maybe some other game.

-If you're just interested in seeing the final solution visit or clone the [GitHub repository](https://github.com/tdelev/minesweeper-react) orr if you just want to **play** it click [here](https://delev.me/minesweeper-react).
+If you're just interested in seeing the final solution visit or clone the [GitHub repository](https://github.com/tdelev/minesweeper-react) or if you just want to **play** it click [here](https://delev.me/minesweeper-react).

 ## Before we start